oils-for-unix/oils/doc/eggex.md

 ## Usage Notes

-### Use Character Literals Rather than C-Escaped Strings
+### Use character literals rather than C-Escaped strings

 No: